Sweet, but not too sweet, these mirin & maple roasted almonds are a welcome addition to the recipe collection!

 How To Make Mirin & Maple Roasted Almonds

-And then you have beautifully glazed almonds that taste wonderful, will please your senses and satisfy your hunger.
+And then you have beautifully glazed roasted almonds that taste wonderful, will please your senses and satisfy your hunger.
 Be ready, these will be slightly addicting!

 More Roasted Nut Snack Ideas